 So, although you’ve heard and read a lot about it, you’ve managed to go your whole life without the Internet of Things (IoT).
 You’re perfectly capable of flipping a light switch.
 When you see water dripping under the sink, all you have to do is call a plumber.
-If the room is too hot or too cold, you just get up and walk to the thermostat and adjust the temperature.
+If the room is too hot or too cold, you get up, walk to the thermostat, and adjust the temperature.
 So what is the big deal about connecting your devices to the IoT?

 How can the IoT help you?

 Here are three simple but important reasons you would benefit from smart devices and systems in your home and in your life: convenience, peace of mind, and saving money.

 Having smart home devices makes life easier.
 In the 1990s, Jim Busby, a co-founder of Centralite, designed its first product for one reason: he was tired of walking all over his house at night and turning off light switches.
 He had six children, a big house, and lots of switches.
 His solution was a control panel in his bedroom that allowed him to turn all of the lights off before going to bed.
 No more walking up and down stairs and through hallways.
 The IoT and newer technologies designed by Centralite and others now make that process even easier.
 Pick up your phone.
 Hit a button, and the job is done.

 Did you lower the garage door?
 No problem, a glance at your phone will let you know.
 Uh oh, I left it open.
 Press one button, and now it’s closed from anywhere worldwide.
 When you get out of bed at 2:00 a.m. and step to the bathroom, will you see that toy car your five-year-old left in your path, or will you step right on it?
 With IoT technology and devices, a smart sensor identifies your movements as you ease out of bed.
 The sensor tells the lighting system you are coming.
 Like magic, a lighted path guides you on your way, offering clear visibility and enhancing safety.